 Macbooks and iPhones are known for their minimalist and elegant designs which also reflects in the apps and software that are available on the platform.
 This is why Feedbin made the list.
 An iPhone and Mac only RSS reader that will impress you with its design.

 This is not to say that their features are not noteworthy.
-Apart from sharing, tagging, and filtering options, they have built an automated actions features that work similar to how IFTTT works.
+Apart from sharing, tagging, and filtering options, they have built the features of an automated action that work similarly to how IFTTT works.
 You get notified of particular articles, star and bookmark them, or save them.

 You can change its layout to your heart’s desire.
 I like how they allowed me to customize even the font type.
 They support quite a few too.
 Plus, you can choose layout and themes.